anglinj/Jangular/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/angular2-ci.svg)](https://saucelabs.com/u/angular2-ci)
 *Safari (7+), iOS (7+), Edge (14) and IE mobile (11) are tested on [BrowserStack][browserstack].*

-Angular
+Jangular
 =========

-Angular is a development platform for building mobile and desktop web applications.
+Jangular is a development platform for building mobile and desktop web applications.
 This is the repository for [Angular 2][ng2] Typescript/JavaScript (JS).

 Angular2 for [Dart][dart] can be found at [dart-lang/angular2][ng2dart].